Samir Kuntar: Post-release

 In March 2009, he married Zeineb Barjawi, the daughter of a prominent Lebanese Shia family.

 Travel restrictions

 He was on the list of individuals banned from entering the United Kingdom.

 Syrian Civil War

-It is claimed that Samir Kuntar had been put in charge of the Syrian part of the Golan Heights by Hezbollah, with a special emphasis on Druze villages, and commanded some attacks against Israeli soldiers in the area.
+Syrian government sources stated that Samir Kuntar had played an important role in the Syrian part of the Golan Heights by Hezbollah, with a special emphasis on Druze villages.
 He is accused of being behind the attack on a Magen David Adom ambulance by Israeli Druze who claimed it was transporting Syrians to Israel for health care.

 In July 2015, it was claimed that Kuntar was targeted and possibly killed in an alleged Israeli drone strike upon his automobile in the Syrian-controlled Golan Heights town of Hader, along with members of Hezbollah and the Syrian National Defence Forces.

 Death

 On 19 December 2015, in the midst of the Syrian Civil War, Kuntar was killed by an explosion destroying a six-story residential building in Jaramana on the outskirts of Damascus.
 The explosion also killed eight Syrian nationals, among them Hezbollah field commanders, and injured a number of other people.
 According to official Syrian sources, Kuntar was killed by "rocket attack."